OptimalBits/bull/REFERENCE.md

   // jobId is unique.
 If you attempt to add a job with an id that
   // already exists, it will not be added.

-  removeOnComplete: boolean; // If true, removes the job when it successfully
+  removeOnComplete: boolean | number; // If true, removes the job when it successfully
   // completes.
+A number specified the amount of jobs to keep.
 Default behavior is to keep the job in the completed set.

-  removeOnFail: boolean; // If true, removes the job when it fails after all attempts.
+  removeOnFail: boolean | number; // If true, removes the job when it fails after all attempts.
+A number specified the amount of jobs to keep
   // Default behavior is to keep the job in the failed set.
   stackTraceLimit: number; // Limits the amount of stack trace lines that will be recorded in the stacktrace.
 }